flashvayne/mysql-mybatis-pagination/README.md

 [中文版文档](https://github.com/flashvayne/mysql-mybatis-page/blob/master/README_zh.md)

 # mysql-mybatis-page
-A very lightweight pagination interceptor based MySQL Dialect "SQL_CALC_FOUND_ROWS & FOUND_ROWS()"
+A very lightweight pagination interceptor based on MySQL Dialect "SQL_CALC_FOUND_ROWS & FOUND_ROWS()"
-The release "mysql-mybatis-page-1.0.0.jar" package size is only 10kb.
+The released package ("mysql-mybatis-page-1.0.0.jar") size is only 10KB.
 ## Usage
-1.Pull project in master branch and build by "maven install".
+1.Pull project from master branch and build it by command "maven install".
 2.Load maven dependency.
 For SpringBoot project, interceptor will be autowired on startup, no additional configuration required.
 ```pom